How it works

-In type 1 diabetes, an autoimmune disorder that is often present from childhood, this occurs due to the lack of production of insulin.
-Owing to this, type 1 diabetes requires insulin treatment that is administered by subcutaneous injection.
-On the other hand, in type 2 diabetes, the insulin is being produced but your body develops a resistance to it due to factors such as obesity, high blood pressure, high cholesterol and smoking.
+In type 2 diabetes, your body is either not producing enough insulin or the insulin is being produced but your body develops a resistance to it due to factors such as obesity, high blood pressure, high cholesterol and smoking.
 As a result, the insulin being produced is not having the desired effect and blood glucose levels are not controlled.

 Type 2 diabetes treatment typically involves maintaining a healthy lifestyle through carbohydrate restriction diets and regular exercise, with or without medication that helps maintain normal blood sugar levels.
 The type of medication and dosage varies widely according to individual needs, but is normally lifelong.
 Your general practitioner will chose a medicine and a dosage that is most suitable for you.